-The compulsory wearing of face covering on Public Transport
+Covid-19 – The compulsory wearing of face coverings on Public Transport, Shops and Supermarkets

-The introduction of the requirement for people to wear face coverings on Public Transport is intended to help prevent the spread of the Covid-19 virus.
+Following the introduction of the requirement for people to wear face coverings on public transport from 15th June, the government have now announced that face coverings will be mandatory in shops and supermarkets from 24th July 2020.
+This change is intended to help prevent the spread of the Covid-19 virus.

 General practice is under considerable pressure as a direct result of the current challenges they are faced with delivering a service to patients at the same time as coping with the consequences of this virus.